edgelesssys/contrast/rfc/013-configuration-file.md

 }
 ```

-Here, `AddArgs` takes the provided (default) `Config` and the `cobra.Command`, as well as a slice of argument names matching the ones used in the `toml` annotations.
+Here, `AddArgs` takes the provided (default) `Config` and the `cobra.Command`, as well as a slice of argument names matching the ones used in the `toml` annotations, defining the available flags for the (sub-)commands.
-It then adds a `cobra.Command` argument for each one of those names, using the metadata from the `toml` annotations for short names and help texts.
+`AddArgs` then adds a `cobra.Command` argument for each one of these flags, using the metadata from the `toml` annotations for short names and help texts.

-Validation of the provided arguments continues to work just as it currently does (for example `parseGenerateFlags`), with the only difference being that this also runs on the new `Config` struct.
+Validation of the provided arguments continues to work just as it currently does, with the validation functions rewritten as methods of the new `Config` struct.
+For example, `parseGenerateFlags` could become `config.validateGenerateFlags` or similar.

 ### Configuration loading and precedence